langchain-ai/langchain/docs/index.rst

 - `Summarization <./use_cases/summarization.html>`_: Summarizing longer documents into shorter, more condensed chunks of information.
 A type of Data Augmented Generation.

+- `Querying Tabular Data <./use_cases/tabular.html>`_: If you want to understand how to use LLMs to query data that is stored in a tabular format (csvs, SQL, dataframes, etc) you should read this page.

 - `Evaluation <./use_cases/evaluation.html>`_: Generative models are notoriously hard to evaluate with traditional metrics.
 One new way of evaluating them is using language models themselves to do the evaluation.
 LangChain provides some prompts/chains for assisting in this.

 - `Generate similar examples <./use_cases/generate_examples.html>`_: Generating similar examples to a given input.
 This is a common use case for many applications, and LangChain provides some prompts/chains for assisting in this.